ReScrap/ScrapMods/README.md

 ### Simple mod

-Everyting in mod folder will be packed in `.packed` file.
+Everyting in mod folder except `README.md` will be packed in `.packed` file.
 That's it.
 Pretty simple.

 ### Mod with misc